tonitert/DuelsCombo/docs/flags.md

 * **projectile-velocity-multiplier**: Multiplier for the velocity of the shot projectile.
 Data type: double
 * **projectile-explosion-size**: Size of the explosion created when the projectile hits an obstacle.
 If set to 0, no explosion will be created.
 Data type: double
 * **projectile-explosion-destroy-blocks**: Whether to make the projectile explosion destroy blocks.
 Data type: bool
+* **projectile-push-amount** Amount of pushing force to apply to the hit entity, when this item shoots a projectile.
+Data type: double